Altai-man/cro-ldap/docs/reference/cro-ldap-introduction.md

 ### Purpose

+We intend Cro::LDAP to be a quick tool for LDAPv3 support in Perl 6.

-The `Cro::LDAP` module tries to fulfill a number of goals:
+Or, more officially, the `Cro::LDAP` module tries to fulfill a number of
+goals:

 * Provide a LDAP client (a Directory Service Agent, DSA) with interface similar to `Net::LDAP` module from Perl 5's `perl-ldap` distribution.